bbrala/drupal-issue-explorer/README.md

 1. Pull all the changes `git pull`
 2. Start your project `ddev neo4j-import`
 3. Run `ddev launch` to open the project in your browser

+# Data updates

+Updates to issues are pushed to this repo every few hours.